Garden Shows and Events

 Spring is the best time to visit Maryland's public gardens.
 Here is a list of public gardens in Maryland we think you will love; and check out the events below.

 For every person who has wanted to peek into the old house at the end of a lane, now is the time.
-Generous property owners in four counties ( Prince George's, Dorchester, Talbot, Calvert) will open their historic sites to the public for four weekends in April and May during the Maryland House and Garden Pilgrimage (MHGP), an annual tradition since 1937.
+Generous property owners open their historic sites to the public for four weekends in April and May during the Maryland House and Garden Pilgrimage (MHGP), an annual tradition since 1937.
+This year the health and safety of pilgrims is the first priority, all of the beautiful tours are online.

 Celebrate spring at this whimsical festival.
 Hear live music, stroll among vendors of fine arts, handmade items and more, and see a variety of art exhibits.
 At this all-day festival, there's never a shortage of things to do.